crystal9210/MVPEnglishWebService/README.md

 All rights reverved@Yuto Seki(2024,2025)
 (NOTE: The above is temporary to avoid copyright related issues, and I'm not actually responsible for the codebase.)

+## NOTES

-## This is one of the simple and small personal projects I am personally working on
+### 1. This is one of the simple and small personal projects I am personally working on

+### 2. I have been working with TypeScript for about 2 months now, so I'm still learning as I am not familiar with the specification.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).